-Code Platoon is a nonprofit coding boot camp that prepares US military veterans for careers in software development.
+Code Platoon is a nonprofit coding boot camp that prepares US veterans and military spouses for careers in software development.
 Classes are taught in-person in an intense, immersive setting.
 We are looking for a Academic Dean who will help shape many of the educational components of our program.

 Why Should You Want This Job?

-You will be part of a community catapulting veterans into careers in programming.
+You will be part of a community catapulting veterans or military spouses into careers in programming.
 As part of this community, you will help develop curriculum and learning standards, occasionally teach, and identify and implement practices to help our students succeed as junior developers.
-Code Platoon’s community includes active board members who will be there to support you, as well as sponsor companies, and many companies and individuals who want to help veterans transition to a new career in software development.
+Code Platoon’s community includes active board members who will be there to support you, as well as sponsor companies, and many companies and individuals who want to help veterans or military spouses transition to a new career in software development.

-What We are Looking for in a Academic Dean:
+What We are Looking for in an Academic Dean: